 The next step is to select a column, row, or cell range with dates (timestamps).
-Again, when this input is selected in the Databox Query Builder interface, you can make a selection directly on the spreadsheet below it by highlighting the cells you want to visualize.
+Again, when this input is selected in the Databox Metric Builder interface, you can make a selection directly on the spreadsheet below it by highlighting the cells you want to visualize.
 Values and Dates must have corresponding values, so make sure you select a similar range of cells.
 Databox accepts any ‘Date’ or ‘Date time’ that is formatted inside Google Sheets.

 To ensure that all cells are formatted correctly, you can select them and go under “Format > Number > Date” within your Google Sheet.
 If you have hours added please select “Date time” format.
 If your Date cells are formatted as Strings in Google Sheets (not recommended), we will assume your data is the US date if in the format (Month/Day/Year) and if no day is specified (only Month/Year), we will store values on the first of each month.

-If you have additional information in your spreadsheet, for example, Country of purchase, Referer information, Browser, Product name, etc., you can reference cells or ranges for Dimensions by using ‘A1′ notation or by selecting it directly on the spreadsheet preview below the Query Builder form.
+If you have additional information in your spreadsheet, for example, Country of purchase, Referer information, Browser, Product name, etc., you can reference cells or ranges for Dimensions by using ‘A1′ notation or by selecting it directly on the spreadsheet preview below the Metric Builder form.